Why Is "My Maths Buddy" An Easy Way To Learn Maths?

 Now imagine how many words are encountered every day in a classroom that a child or student doesn’t understand or doesn’t fully understand, especially in Maths class!
 What happens to them at that moment?
 They lose their attention and then their interest in the subject and become quite irritated (as you may have done when I started talking to you in a foreign language).
 And the next thing you hear from the child or student: “I don’t really like maths.”
 Or even worse: “I hate maths!”

-But if the child or student makes sure they really understand the maths words (or terms) then they will be able to easily understand and apply maths and this subject will become interesting.
+But if the child or student makes sure they really understand the maths words (or terms) then they will increase their concentration, be able to easily understand and apply maths and this subject will become interesting.

 By using this maths dictionary they will be passing their exams with flying colours!